We Supply & Install Energy Efficient Industrial LED Lighting Systems

 - Food/pharmaceutical processing areas - LEDs contain no glass (to avoid the risk of contamination) as well as emitting much reduced levels of UV light which can help to reduce spoilage rates of fresh crops such as fruits, vegetables etc. during processing and packing stages and also with dealing with some chemicals

 - Industrial buildings that experience regular power outages - In situations where areas of building frequently lose power (due to off-site or on-site electrical supply problems) LEDs have the ability to switch back on instantly at full brightness levels - there are no re-strike or warm up times

-If you are getting a trial or demonstration of an LED light fixture from e.g. - a lighting supplier or electrical contractor - please note the following carefully:
+If you are getting a trial or demonstration of new LED light fixtures from e.g. - an industrial LED lighting installer or electrical contractor - please note the following carefully:

 - When looked at directly, working LED light fixtures will always appear very bright in comparison to standard light fixtures ( even if the industrial LED light is producing less total light output than surrounding standard fixtures).
 This effect is due to the fact that LEDs emit light from a much smaller source area (e.g. - an array of chips rather) compared to the larger total surface area of a lamp

 - A lux meter should be always used to demonstrate that the lighting levels do not drop off rapidly from areas which are not directly below a proposed industrial LED light fitting.

 Green Business Light provides a complete LED lighting supply and installation service for all types of industrial & factory buildings - contact us now to arrange a lighting survey and quotation…